simple-crypto/SMAesH-challenge/website/src/spartan6.md

 clock cycle) using a vertical resolution of 12 bits.
 As a pre-processing, sequential time samples are aggregated (i.e., summed) in order to reduce the dataset storing size.
-The practical reduction ratio equals 4, resulting in a practical sampling frequency if 312.5MHz with a vertical resolution of 14 bits.
+The practical reduction ratio equals 4, resulting in a practical sampling frequency of 312.5MHz with a vertical resolution of 14 bits.
-It results that the resulting traces have similar temporal configuration as the one collected for the [Artix-7](./artix7.md).
+It results that the Spartan-6 traces have a temporal configuration similar to the one collected for the [Artix-7](./artix7.md).